blbadger/blbadger.github.io/additivity-order.md

 ![gaussian]({{https://blbadger.github.io}}/assets/images/coin_100_1mil.png)

-Let's take a moment to appreciate what has happened here: a completely random input can be mapped to a curve with arbitrary precision simply by adding outputs together.
-(Well, not completely random: digital computers actuqlly produe pseudo-random outputs that eventually repeat over time.
+Let's take a moment to appreciate what has happened here: a random input can be mapped to a curve with arbitrary precision simply by adding outputs together.
+(Well, not completely random: digital computers actually produce pseudo-random outputs that are periodic with an exceedingly large interval.
 But we do not need to worry about that here, as our output number is far less than what would be necessary for repetition.)

 This observation is general: individual random events such as a die roll or card shuffle cut are quite unpredictable, but adding together many random events yields a precise mapping to a gaussian curve centered at the expectation value.
 Each individual event remains just as unpredictable as the last, but the sum is predictable to an arbitrary degree given enough events.
 One way to look at these observations is to see that addition orders random events into a very non-random map, and if we were to find the sum of sums (ie integrate under the gaussian curve) then a number would be reached with arbitrary precision given unlimited coin flips and experiments.

 ### Brownian motion

 There is an interesting physical manifestation of the abstract statistical property of additive ordering: Brownian motion, the irregular motion of small (pollen grain size or smaller) particles in fluid.
-Thermal motions (often thought of as random, or stochastic) of fluid molecules add together over time to result in a non-differentiable path of the particle, and movement along this path is termed Brownian motion, after the naturalist Brown who showed that this motion is not the result of a biological process (although it very much resembles the paths taken by small protists living in pond water).
+Thermal motions are often thought of as random or stochastic, meaning that they are described by probability distributions.
+Sush motions of fluid molecules add together on the surface of a larger particle to result in a non-differentiable path of that particle.
+Movement along this path is termed Brownian motion, after the naturalist Brown who showed that this motion is not the result of a biological process (although it very much resembles the paths taken by small protists living in pond water).

 In three dimensions, Browniam motion leads to a movement away from the initial particle position.
 The direction of this movement is unpredictable, but over many experiments (or with many particles underging brownian motion at once), the distances of the particles away from the initial point together form a Gaussian distribution (see [here](https://en.wikipedia.org/wiki/Brownian_motion) for a good summary of this).
-Regardless of the speed or trajectory of each individual particle undergoing Brownian motion an ensemble that start at the same location form a Gaussian distribution with arbitrary accuracy, given enough particles.
+Regardless of the speed or trajectory of each individual particle undergoing Brownian motion, an ensemble that start at the same location form a Gaussian distribution with arbitrary accuracy, given enough particles.

 ### White and fractional noise

-Noise may signify the presence of sound, or it may mean everything that is not a signal.
+Noise may signify the presence of sound, or it may mean any observation that is not classified as a signal.
 Both meanings are applicable here.
 White noise is defined as being frequency-independent: over time, neither low nor high frequencies are more likely to be observed than the other.
-Fractional noise is defined here as any noise that is inversly frequency dependent: lower frequency signal occurs more often than higher frequency signal.
+Fractional noise is defined here as any noise that is inversely frequency-dependent: lower frequency signal occurs more often than higher frequency signal.
 Inverse frequency noise is also called pink or $1/f$ noise, and Brown noise any noise that has $1/f^n$ for $n > 0$.

 White noise is unpredictable, and 'purely' random: one cannot predict the frequency or intensity of a future signal any better than by chance.
 But because fractional noise decays in total intensity with an increase in frequency, this type of noise is not completely random (meaning that it is somewhat predictable).
-Consider one specific type of fractional noise, Brown noise, which is characterized by a $1/f^{~2}$ frequency vs. intensity spectrum.
+Consider one specific type of fractional noise, Brown noise, which for our purpose is characterized by a $\frac{1}{f^n}, \; n > 1$ frequency vs. intensity spectrum.
 This is the noise that results from Brownian motion (hence the name).
 It may come as no surprise that another way to generate this noise is to integrate (sum) white noise, as the section above argues that Brownian motion itself acts to integrate random thermal motion.

 As noted by [Mandelbrot](https://books.google.com/books/about/The_Fractal_Geometry_of_Nature.html?id=0R2LkE3N7-oC) and [Bak](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.59.381), fractional noise results from fractal objects as they change over time.
 Brownian noise coming from Brownian motion is simply a special case of this more general phenomenon: Brownian motion traces out fractal paths.
 These paths are self-similar in that very small sections of the path resemble much larger sections, not that smaller portions exactly match the whole as is the case for certain geometric fractals.
 This type of self-similarity is sometmies called statistical self-similarity, and is intimately linked to the property this motion exhibits of being nowhere-differentiable.
 For more about fractals, see [here](/fractal-geometry.md).